opixelum/brain-disk-gitbook/docs/glossary.md

 ### Kernel

-Program at core of a computer's OS which has complete control over the system, for managing interactions between hardware and software components.
+Program at the core of a computer's OS which has complete control over the system, for managing interactions between hardware and software components.

 ## L